shkolnick-kun/bugurtos/GettingStartedEN.md

 execution, **rs_hook** is called.

 Functions **pmain**, **sv_hook** and **rs_hook** take one argument of __void *__ type.
-This argument is supposed to be a pointer to some data storage, that may differ from one running instanse of **pmain** to another.
+This argument is supposed to be a pointer to some data storage, that may differ from one running instance of **pmain** to another.

-Processes may have **common data**, user is responsible of pprotecting such **common data** with OS synchronization primitives.
+Processes may have **common data**, user is responsible of protecting such **common data** with OS synchronization primitives.
 If user **fails** to do that, then [race condition](http://en.wikipedia.org/wiki/Race_condition) may and will occur.